Young people’s mental health

 Tellmi

 The Tellmi app is a safe, anonymous tool where you can talk about absolutely anything, giving you the tools to manage your mental health and support others.
 From anxiety to autism, dating to depression, or self-harm to self-esteem, sharing your experiences with our awesome community helps you to feel better.
-Moderators check everything to keep you safe and in-house counsellors are always on hand if you need extra support.
+National moderators check everything to keep you safe.

 Youth Matters Peer Support Groups